bryanlabra/Data-Visualization-Methods/README.md

 what parameters can be adjusted for better performance?

 ### 3. t-SNE
+what parameters can be adjusted for improved outcomes?

 *Perplexity*: Try values between 5 and 50 to see if it improves separation.
 Higher perplexity considers more global relationships, which may reduce overlap.

 *Learning Rate*: Adjusting the learning rate (e.g., between 50 and 500) might change how clusters are positioned.